Cycle from the 45th parallel to the 31st in one event!

 - 2 biggest climb days 2500mt/2400mt (Fuji-san and lower Kansai)

-We join the group in Wakkanai, the northernmost city in Japan.
+Our trip starts in Wakkanai, the northernmost city in Japan.
 Wakkanai is a small fishing port with a regular ferry that brings day tourists from the Russian Island of Sakhalinskay.
-Our first day will be spent getting our bikes set up and meeting our new cycling partners.

 As we leave Wakkanai, our first 40km segment of riding takes us north to Cape Soya, the northernmost point of Japan.
 After a group photo at the Soya Monument, we immediately head south which is our general direction for the next 2600 km’s 😉 Our flat route today is along the coast where we’ll see massive piles of scallop shells along the deep blue coastal waters of the Northern Pacific Ocean.

 Day 2 – 114 km: Hamatonbetsu to Nayoro